mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ```{admonition} Note
 When specifying GPUs, MLRun uses `nvidia.com/gpu` as default GPU type.
 To use a different type of GPU, specify it using the optional `gpu_type` parameter.
 ```
+## Number of GPUs

+When using remote functions, the number of GPUs must equal the number of workers.

 ## Volumes